wlsf82/protractor-and-webrtc/README.md

 This project is a code lab to teach the basics for creating end-to-end tests with [Protractor](http://www.protractortest.org/#/) for [WebRTC](http://webrtc.org/) applications.

-Protractor is an end-to-end test framework for AngularJS applications, but it can be used for non-Angular apps as well, as will be shown in this code lab.
+Protractor is an end-to-end test framework for AngularJS applications, but it can be used for non-AngularJS apps as well, as will be shown in this code lab.

 With Protractor, tests are executed against web applications running in real browsers, interacting with it as users would.

 WebRTC stands from Web Real Time Communication, and it is very important to test such applications in an end-to-end way.

-Create end-to-end tests for real time communication apps is not exactly the same as it is for other kind of apps, where all the tests can run in a single instance of a browser.
+Creating end-to-end tests for real time communication apps is not exactly the same as it is for other kind of apps, where all the tests can run in a single instance of browser.

 When talking about WebRTC apps, we need to keep in mind that the core of such application is communication, and this means that clients in two or more browsers will be interacting with each other using the app, so, automated tests needs to ensure that the correct behavior is happening for real use cases.